scottdware/go-junos/README.md

 >**NOTE**: Clustered SRX's will only show the NAT rules from one of the nodes, since they are duplicated on the other.

+When using the `interface` view, by default it will return all of the interfaces on the device.
+If you wish to see only a particular interface and all of it's logical interfaces, you can optionally specify the name of an interface using the `option` parameter, e.g.:

+`jnpr.View("interface", "ge-0/0/0")`

+##### Creating Custom Views

-You can even create your own views by creating a `struct` that models the XML output from using the `GetConfig()` function.
+You can even create a custom view by creating a `struct` that models the XML output from using the `GetConfig()` function.
 Granted, this is a little more work, and requires you to know a bit more about the Go language (such as unmarshalling XML), but if there's a custom view that you want to see, it's possible to do this for anything you want.